Frequent small tremors in Chiang Mai, Mae Hong Son

 Local people in both locations reported feeling three shakes, those of 3.2-3.8 magnitude.

 One was Duangkamol condominium in Muang district.
 The eight-storey building has 102 units and is more than three decades old.
 It was evacuated and cordoned off due to distortion and structural cracks seen on the first floor.
-Public works officials will instruct the property owner to improve the building, Mr Jirayu said.
+Public works officials will instruct the property owner to improve the building.

 The other two were 22-storey condominium buildings and showed only cosmetic damage.
-The buildings were evacuated pending repairs, he said.
+The buildings were evacuated until they are repaired.